 Polaris Dawn astronauts posing with the SpaceX EVA capsule I worked on which was used in the first-ever commercial EVA.

-SpaceX Dragon Structures TrunkShield Intern — Feb ’24 to Mar ’24, Hawthorne, CA
+SpaceX Dragon Structures TrunkShield Internship — Feb ’24 to Mar ’24, Hawthorne, CA

-During my internship, I contributed to multiple large-scale projects spanning extensive margin and fracture analyses for critical flight hardware, as well as redesign efforts on Heatshield flight parts for optimized performance and manufacturability.
+During this internship, I contributed to multiple large-scale projects involving extensive margin and fracture analyses for critical flight hardware, as well as redesign efforts on heatshield flight components for optimized performance and manufacturability.

 A SpaceX Dragon capsule post-splashdown on the recovery boat awaiting inspections.

-SpaceX Starlink Gateway Reliability Intern — May ’23 to Aug ’23, Redmond, WA
+SpaceX Starlink Gateway Reliability Internship — May ’23 to Aug ’23, Redmond, WA

-During my internship, I contributed to and led multiple projects with the most significant being the design, manufacture, and qualification of a custom lifting tool designed to replace certain defective/damaged parts on the Starlink gateways.
+In this role, I contributed to and led multiple projects, with the most significant being the design, manufacture, and qualification of a custom lifting tool designed to replace certain defective/damaged parts on the Starlink gateways.

 Polaris Dawn EVA spacesuit mechanics testing.

 I served as both Project Manager and Structures Lead for Olin Rocketry, Olin College’s student-led high-powered rocketry team.
 In these roles, I led the structural design, testing, and manufacturing efforts for dual-deployment rockets competing at the Intercollegiate Rocket Engineering Competition (IREC) in New Mexico.
 I was responsible for managing overall team coordination and communication between sub-teams to ensure smooth integration and timely progress on competition and test rockets.
 Alongside structural leadership, I directed systems development and testing, balancing tight competition schedules with the need for precision and reliability.
 As a senior member of the team, I delivered lectures on core mechanical engineering topics such as finite element analysis (FEA) and computational fluid dynamics (CFD) using Ansys, fluid dynamics, dynamics, hand calculations (including lead screw power transfer, thread shear, margin and factor of safety), and free body diagrams.
+I also performed extensive materials analysis and testing on composite layups as we were working on a composite strand winding machine.
 This experience helped me develop strong project management skills, cross-functional leadership abilities, and deep technical expertise in aerospace engineering.

 Loading the black powder charges into our Phoenix V-2 rocket and preparing to arm the rocket.